Estimated reading time: 19 minutes

 Introduction

-The region gets its name from the distinctive blue haze created when sunlight filters through tiny droplets of eucalyptus oil released by the vast forests.
+The region gets its name from the recognizable blue haze created when sunlight filters through tiny droplets of eucalyptus oil released by the vast forests.
 This natural phenomenon creates the signature blue appearance that gives these mountains their iconic name and adds to their mystical character.

 Getting Ready for Your Blue Mountains Day Trip from Sydney